 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Depression in adolescents: Epidemiology, clinical manifestations, and diagnosis
+Unipolar depression in children and adolescents: Epidemiology, clinical features, assessment, and diagnosis

 Effect of antidepressants on suicide risk in children and adolescents

 Suicidal behavior in children and adolescents: Epidemiology and risk factors

 Evaluation and management of suicidal behavior in children and adolescents